ibexa/documentation-developer/docs/multisite/siteaccess/siteaccess_aware_configuration.md

 Instead of passing a callable to `$processor->mapConfig()`, you can pass an instance of `Ibexa\Bundle\Core\DependencyInjection\Configuration\SiteAccessAware\ConfigurationMapperInterface`.

-This can be useful if you have a lot of configuration to map and do not want to pollute your service container extension class (it's better for maintenance).
+This can be useful if you have a lot of configuration to map and don't want to pollute your service container extension class (it's better for maintenance).

 #### Merging hash values between scopes